Chandrayaan-2 moon mission aims to show India's space prowess | The China Post

 Recently, India also conducted an anti-satellite test, shooting down a low-orbit satellite and demonstrating its capability to hit enemy objects in space.
 Outside of India, the test raised fears of a weaponization of space, but most Indians were proud of the fact that their country acquired this capability.

 Becoming a spacefaring nation has also translated into tangible economic benefits, they say, pointing to the business of satellite launches.
-To date, India has launched many satellites from tens of countries, earning millions of dollars in revenue.
+India has already launched many satellites on behalf of several other countries, earning millions of dollars in revenue.

 Chinese competition